xXAI-botXx/Project-Helper/guides/Own_Python_Package.md

 ### Documentation

 If you created your own amazing python package, you also want that everybody can unleash the power of your code and therefore a need for a good documentation is needed.
-While Sphinx is nice, it is a bit more impractical to host a website for your documentation.
-A much simpler and still comfortable way is to include your documentation into your README/Markdown ecosystem on GitHub or GitLab.<br>
+While Sphinx is nice, it is a bit more impractical, while there is a much easier way to do so: Using `pdoc` and GitHub Pages.<br>
-For that you need to document your code with PyDocs, the tripple quotes.
+For that you need to document your code with PyDocStrings, the tripple quotes.
 The tripple quotes can be put on classes, functions and the beginning of files and then they are the description and can be used for building a documentation -> they are saved into the `__doc__` attribute and then can be accessed via this doc attribute.

 ```python
 """